 This course is designed to present each student with master level resistance training and fitness concepts.
 Participants will be assisted in setting personal fitness goals and objectives.
-Each student will participate in a personal fitness program for master level weight training.
+Each student will participate in a master level weight training program.
 Each student's program will consist of stretching techniques, aerobic conditioning and strength development techniques.